 4.1.1 Reception antenna and global navigation satellite system antenna

-The 500 kHz receiving antenna can be an H field antenna (recommended on a noisy ship) or an E field antenna.
-As an option, the ship’s NAVDAT receiver can also receive NAVDAT HF channels.
-In this case, the receiving antenna system will have a band from 300 kHz to 25 MHz.
+The omnidirectional receiving antenna system should have a band from 415 kHz to 27.5 MHz.
+It may be a horizontal H-field antenna (recommended on a noisy ship) or a vertical E-field antenna.
+The ship’s NAVDAT receiver may also receive NAVDAT HF channels.
+In this case, the receiving antenna system should have a band from 300 kHz to 25 MHz.

-A GNSS antenna (or connection to the existing ship GNSS receiver) is also needed in order to obtain the ship position.
+A GNSS antenna (or a connection to an existing GNSS receiver on-board) is also needed in order to obtain the ship position.

 4.1.2 RF front end

-This block includes the RF filter, RF amplifier and base band output.
+The RF front end includes the RF filter, RF amplifier and base band output.

-High sensitivity and high dynamic range are necessary.
+High sensitivity and high dynamic range are necessary with protection against strong RF fields from ship transmitting antennae or lighting.

+The passband of the input filters must allow reception of the maritime MF band from 415 to 526.5 kHz

+It is recommended to place a notch filter on the MF broadcasting band (from 526.5 kHz).

+The receiver design can either be conventional or SDR type with at least 3 channels

 4.1.3 Demodulator